fabloc/email-sending-at-scale-with-gcp/gcp-ha-with-protocol-forwarding/README.md

 This pattern is based on [Protocol Forwarding Rules](https://cloud.google.com/load-balancing/docs/protocol-forwarding)

-**This design can support from 1 to 400 Public IP addresses.
-Pricing is linear with the number of Public IP addresses and above this limit, it will be more costly than the design described [here](TODO)**
+**This design can support from 1 to 500 Public IP addresses.
+Pricing is linear with the number of Public IP addresses and above this limit, it will be more costly than the design described [here](https://github.com/fabloc/email-sending-at-scale-with-gcp)**

 The following diagram shows the architecture that you deploy.
 It consists of a Target Pool containing a specified number of instances (default is 2) with Nginx deployed that will act as a relay for requests coming from an MTA (not part of the deployment).
 Traffic coming in and from the Target Pool instances is routed to a number of public IP addresses using Protocol Forwarding Rules.
 The public IP addresses can be Dedicated Public IP Addresses assigned by GCP or Bring Your Own IP Addresses (IP type is selected using a boolean flag).
 Protocol Forwarding Rules are used to work around a GCP limitations that prevents multiple public IP addresses to be bound to a single VM.